TadiT7/treble_experimentations_wiki/Samsung-Galaxy-A20.md

 * 2. Settings app keeps crashing.
 I haven't found a fix to this problem yet.
 I'll keep searching.
 * 3. MTP and PTP crashing your phone or dysfunctional in general.
 Try flashing a custom kernel that supports the version you're using such as Android S then use Custom Kernel with support with Android S/12.
 If it's still not working you can attempt to patch it by creating a file in /Vendor/etc/init/ called "mmtp.rc" with permissions 644, and owner root and group root.
-Copy this code into mmtp.rc file. **And Reboot!**
+Copy this code into mmtp.rc file. **And Reboot!** [Can occasionally work doesn't always has something to do with "/Vendor/etc/init/init.exynos788*.usb.rc"]
 ```
 on boot
    symlink /dev/usb_mtp_gadget /dev/mtp_usb